Accelerate Healing Naturally with PRP

 How many treatments are necessary?

 While responses to PRP treatments vary, most people will experience significant improvement in symptoms after only one injection.
 In severe cases, a follow-up injection may be needed.
 Each set of treatments is spaced approximately 6 to 12 weeks apart.
 There is no limit to the number of treatments you can have – the risks and side effects do not change with the number of injections.

 How long until I can return to play after using PRP?

 PRP therapy helps you heal, but it is not a miracle drug nor a quick fix.
 This therapy stimulates the growth and repair of tendons and ligaments, which then need time and rehabilitation to fully heal.
 Through regular visits, your provider will work with you to determine the right time to return to sports based on repeat exams.

 If you have a tendon or ligament injury and traditional methods have not provided relief, then PRP therapy may be the solution you’ve been waiting for.
-Give us a call at 703.444.5000 to schedule an appointment with one of our specialists here at Arthritis & Sports, or request an appointment online by clicking here.
+Give us a call at 703.444.5000 to schedule an appointment with one of our specialists here at Arthritis & Sports, or request an appointment online.
 To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter!